pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

+// Warning: (ae-missing-release-tag) "IntegerCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IntegerCorrectnessTableField extends GenericCorrectnessTableField<Integer, IntegerCorrectnessTableValue> {
+}

 // Warning: (ae-missing-release-tag) "IntegerCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class IntegerCorrectnessTableValue extends GenericCorrectnessTableValue<Integer> {
     // (undocumented)
     protected createRenderValue(): IntegerRenderValue;
-}

-// Warning: (ae-missing-release-tag) "IntegerDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class IntegerDataItemTableField extends GenericCorrectnessTableField<Integer, IntegerCorrectnessTableValue> {
 }

 // Warning: (ae-missing-release-tag) "IntegerRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)